Justo-Tapiador/jhs/README.md

 ```
 ## Security

-We're using JHS in production, as are many others, but please use common sense when
-doing anything related to finances!
-We take no responsibility for your implementation
+You can use JHS module in production,  but please use common sense when doing anything related to finances!
+I take no responsibility for your implementation decisions.
-decisions.
 If you find a security issue, please email me,  justo.tapiador@gmail.com.

 ## Contributing